igorw/smaug/README.md

 But...
 There is a solution.
 From the land of functional programming come the mighty **Parser Combinators**!

 You get to define a parser.
 In your language!
-And it closely mirrors context- free grammars!
+And it closely mirrors context-free grammars!
 Smaug is one implementation of this, in PHP of all languages.

 ## Example